Portfolio-Allan-Rolle/100AngularChallenges/README.md

 27. Create a pipe that accepts an array of strings and a sort direction value of either asc or desc.
 28. Build a tab component thats takes in an array of tabs and displays the content selected.
 29. Build a ripple directive that on hover changes color and on click ripple hover the element.
+30. Build a fade in & fade out animation that fades an element when entering and leaving the DOM.